 - I have appropriate facilities and resources for conducting the study; - I am aware of and take full responsibility for the accuracy of all materials submitted to the IRB for review; - If applying for an exemption, I also certify that the only involvement of human subjects in this research study will be in the categories specified in the Protocol Type: Exemption Categories section. - If applying for an Abbreviated Application (AA) to rely on an external IRB, I understand that certain items above (1, 3, 4, 7-8) may not apply, or may be altered due to external institutional/IRB policies.
-I document my agreement with the Principal Investigator Reliance Assurance Statement by digitally signing this application.
+I document my agreement with the [Principal Investigator Reliance Assurance Statement](#) by digitally signing this application.

-You will be able to "sign" your assurance after you have sent your application for signatures (use Submission section).
-Please notify the personnel required for signing your IRB application after sending for signatures.
-Once all signatures have been recorded, you will need to return to this section to submit your application to ORI.
+\You will be able to "sign" your assurance after you have sent your application for signatures (use Submission section).
+Once all Assurance Statement signatures have been acquired, return to this section to submit your application to ORI.